AssureConsulting/Learning.Ducks/README.md

 # Ducks
-Some fun learning composition and considering the merits of choosing 'has-a' over 'is-a'.
+Some fun learning composition and considering the merits of choosing 'has-a' over 'is-a' and the Open-Closed principle.

 ## Learning Tasks